Global matrix factorizations: Curved quasi-coherent sheaves and matrix factorizations

 Let $G^+(Q_0)$ be the free curved module generated by $Q_0$ (see again Theorem 3.6 of \cite{Positselski}).
 We have a surjection of curved sheaves $G^+(Q_0)\to {F}$ whose kernel is isomorphic to ${Q}[1]$, where with $q_1$ the inclusion map and $q_0$ the homotopy expressing the fact that $W$ kills $F$.

 We clearly have $\coker(Q) = \coker(F) = F$.
 Since $G^+(Q_0)$ is contractible, we have an isomorphism $Q \cong F$ in $\Dabs \Coh (X,W)$.
 Hence we have $P \cong F \cong Q$ in $\Dabs\Coh(X,W)$.
-Previously we checked that the functor $\Dabs\mf(X,W) \to \Dabs\Coh(X,W)$ is fully faithful, and hence $P \cong Q$ in $\Dabs \mf(X,W)$.
+Previously we checked that the functor is fully faithful, and hence $P \cong Q$ in $\Dabs \mf(X,W)$.
 Thus $\coker(P) \cong \coker(Q) = F$ in $\DSing(X_0)$.

 For the general case, for any coherent sheaf ${F}$, there is a resolution where the ${F}_i$ are locally free and ${F}'$ is maximal Cohen--Macaulay.
-Thus ${F} \cong{F}'$ in $\Dabs\Coh(X,W)$ as well as in $\DSing(X_0)$ and so the lemma is proven.\end{proof}
+We assume without loss of generality that $r$ is even; if it is odd we simply consider an additional syzygy $F_{r+1} \to F_r$ and take $F'$ to be its kernel.
+Then we conclude that ${F} \cong{F}'$ in $\Dabs\Coh(X,W)$ as well as in $\DSing(X_0)$ and so the lemma is proven.\end{proof}

+\begin{rem} After receiving an earlier version of this article, Leonid Positselski has expanded on the ideas in this section to produce a new proof of Orlov's equivalence \cite{Positselski2}. \end{rem}